sultanjm/grl/README.md

-# hierarchical-arl
+# grl
-This is a hierarchical abstraction reinforcement learning framework.
+This is a general reinforcement learning framework.
 At the moment, only finite action spaces are allowed.